M-Faried/pipelines/README.md

 ```

 It is an optional step to use and you can call Terminate() directly without waiting, but all the tokens in the pipeline will be discarded.

+When using buffered channels don't use **pipeline.WaitTillDone()** unless you have a finite number of inputs and you flush the data in the buffer regularly.
+Otherwise wait till done will stall your application and may result a deadlock..

 ### Terminating Pipeline